CONCRETE SEGMENTAL & MODULAR BLOCKS, DRY CAST

 Each manufacturing facility shall provide the District Materials Engineer with a copy of their Quality Control Plan and Procedures, including testing rates, materials sources and mix designs.
 Each manufacturing facility shall also supply test reports and documentation to verify compliance with the specified requirements.

-Acceptance of blocks shall be on the basis of certification from approved producers using an approved retaining wall system listed in IM 445.04, Appendix B. Approved sources are listed in IM 445.04, Appendix A.
+Acceptance of blocks shall be on the basis of certification from approved producers using an approved retaining wall system listed in IM 445.04, Appendix B. Approved sources are listed in IM 445.04, Appendix A. Approved producers and fabricators are listed in the Materials Approved Products Listing Enterprise (MAPLE).

 All aggregates, cement, mineral and liquid chemical admixtures shall be from an approved source and shall comply with the Iowa DOT Standard Specification requirements.